 WHO WILL JUDGE MY PIZZA?

-The judging panel will be made up of impartial culinary experts that may include chefs, food critics and pizzeria owners.
+The judging panel will be made up of impartial culinary experts that may include chefs, food critics and others in the industry.
 The judges’ names and biographies will be published in advance.

 Pizzas will be scored on the following criteria: